rom100main/meilisearch-md/README.md

 ## Features

-- **Intelligent search**: Advanced full-text search with relevancy algorithms, typo-tolerance, and semantic search capabilities
+- **Intelligent search**: Advanced full-text search with relevancy algorithms and typo-tolerance capabilities
 - **Real-time indexing**: Automatically index new and modified notes as you work
 - **Customizable settings**: Configure Meilisearch connection and indexing behavior